-Androff's absence.
-Subir Owing Ron to Chatterjee demonstrated Tax Preparer, by HowardSoft.
-Dan Buchler reviewed the package in last month's newsletter: my observations were similar to his except that I concluded that the program does what it sets out to do. however, it is slow.
+Ron Androff's absence, Subir to Chatteriee demonstrated Tax Preparer, by HowardSoft.
+Dan Buchler reviewed the package in last month's newsletter: my observations were similar to his except that I concluded that the program does what it sets out to do, however, it is slow.
+(Dan's main gripe however, it is slow.
 (Dan's main gripe related to HowardSoft's update pricing policy - Ed.)
 At the same time, I remind myself of the fact that I spent 15 hours the past month completing my 1982 taxes.
 The Tax Preparer would have reduced that time considerably!
-In addition, for those of us who do not have a perfect tax record keeping system, the Tax Preparer also provides a way for maintaining a database of expenses by tax category.
-The data can be transferred to the next years' tax program.
+In addition, for those of us who do not have a perfect tax record keeping system, the Tax Preparer also provides a way for maintaining a database of expenses by tax category. data can be transferred to the next years' tax program.
 I estimate this would reduce tax preparation time to about 5 hours each year!!
 In short, the program is slow, but only in a relative sense.
-One unfortunate aspect about documentation was that the key the instructions for using the program efficiently was in an appendix, and I never got to it !!
+One unfortunate aspect about that documentation was instructions for using the program efficiently was in an appendix, and I never got to it!!
 Moral, read the manual.

 The next month's meeting is on March 10th. at the Minnesota School of Business.
 The topic is "Storage Systems" - we will be reviewing some alternatives to the ubiquitious Apple floppy drive.
-We plan to include some larger capacity storage devices ( > 1 Meg ), and if possible, to include a hard disk.
+We plan to include some larger capacity storage devices (> 1 Meg), and if possible, to include a hard disk.